 If users provide a poor title or select the wrong category, you can edit the topic to update one or both.
 Scroll to the top of the topic and click the pencil next to the title.
 From there, the title and category can be modified.

-Topics, especially longer ones have a tendency to veer off-topic.
+Topics, especially longer ones, have a tendency to veer off-topic.
 When this happens, you can select posts to move to a new topic or an existing topic on the subject.
-This helps keep each topic organized and "on-topic".
+This helps keep the discussion “on-topic”.

 Sometimes users will start a new topic when one already exists.
 If the posts in the duplicate topic add to the discussion, they can be moved to the existing one.
 Moving all posts in a topic will automatically close the topic.